HighSoftWare96/verderame/README.md

 - Fix your environment inside `verderamen/.env` (add NGROK_STATIC_DOMAIN, NGROK_APP_TOKEN)
 - Run `pipenv run install`

-The server should be running as systemd service `verderamen-server`, this service will sync automatically the just cloned repository and restart the systemd service `verderamen` that is the actual application.
+The server should be running as systemd service `verderamen`, this service will sync automatically the just cloned repository and restart itself.

 ## GPIO Schema